Ella-Hoeppner/Quoot/README.md

 ### high priority
 * implement list functions handling of lazy lists
   * functions to change:
-    * drop, rest, concat, and cons should return lazy lists iff their inputs are lazy
+    * rest, concat, and cons should return lazy lists iff their inputs are lazy
     * last shouldn't clone when calling fully_realize
   * add a `strict` function that fully realizes a lazy list, like clojure's `doall`
 * `eval`